 The watermelon ‘King of Hearts’ is ready to eat in around 85 days.
 What is a King of Hearts melon?
 Botanically known as Citrullus lanatus, this is one of the top long vine melons.
 By long vine, we mean it needs a lot of space in which to grow and produce those summer fruits.
 There are more than 50 varieties of watermelon grown around the world.
 King of Hearts was developed in Mercer Island, WA.

-The watermelon ‘King of Hearts’ is a lightly striped type and weighs an average of 14 to 18 pounds.
-Any seeds present are undeveloped, whitish and soft, making them completely edible.
-King of Hearts has a thick rind and stores and travels well.
+The watermelon ‘King of Hearts’ is a lightly striped type and weighs an average of 14 to 18 pounds (6-8 kg.).
+Any seeds present are undeveloped, whitish, and soft, making them completely edible.
+King of Hearts has a thick rind, stores, and travels well.

 How to Grow King of Hearts Melons

-Space King of Hearts melon plants 8 to 10 feet (2 to 3 m.) apart.
+Space King of Hearts melon plants 8 to 10 feet (2-3 m.) apart.
 Watermelons need full sun in nutrient rich soil.
 Most growers recommend planting seed in a mound amended with plenty of compost.
 Place several seeds and thin to the most robust plant after seedlings have achieved a second set of true leaves.

 Care of King of Hearts Melons